EMBEDDIA/multilingual_entity_linking/README.md

 ## Post-processing filter

-For certain publication we have explored as well a post-processing filter.
+For certain publications we have explored as well a post-processing filter.
 This tool can be found in the following Github repositiory: https://github.com/EMBEDDIA/NEL_Filter

 ## How to Cite?